St. Joseph County Conservation District

 please email stjoecountycd@gmail.com or call (269) 467-6336 Ext.
 5.

-GREAT LAKES RESTORATION INITIATIVE
+GREAT LAKES RESTORATION INITIATIVE (2020-2022)

-ST. JOSEPH RIVER INVENTORY SURVEY (YEARS 2020 - 2022)
+ST. JOSEPH RIVER INVENTORY SURVEY

 Funded by the USDA Forest Service GLRI Program, trained technicians from the St. Joseph County Conservation District conducted a comprehensive inventory survey of the entire St. Joseph River in 2020-2022.
-Over 7,000 georeferenced data points were mapped along the river’s mainstem, documenting invasive species, water quality trends, and other areas of interest.
+Over 6,000 georeferenced data points were mapped along the river’s mainstem, documenting invasive species, water quality trends, and other areas of interest.
 Survey kayaks were equipped with 360-degree GoPro video cameras and multiparameter water quality sensors.
-Preliminary data representations are featured below, including an observations map created by Douglas McLaughlin, and a virtual waterway tour developed by EarthViews, Inc.
+Preliminary data representations include a St. Joseph River Inventory - Observations Map created in 2022 by Dr. Douglas McLaughlin, and a virtual waterway tour developed by EarthViews.

 Project Contact: Kaitlin Renehan // kaitlin.renehan@macd.org